MicrosoftDocs/learn/learn-pr/azure/test-bicep-code-using-azure-pipelines/includes/8-test-resources-after-deployment.md

 ### Pass data between steps and stages

-You sometimes need to pass data between pipeline stages.
-This is useful when you create a smoke test stage because your smoke tests need to know how to find the Azure resources that they should test.
-Because your Bicep file deploys the resources, it can access the resource properties and publish an `output` that your pipeline can then read.
+When you divide your pipeline into multiple stages, each with their own responsibility, you sometimes need to pass data between these stages.
+For example, one stage might create an Azure resource that another stage needs to work with.
+To be able to do this, the second stage needs to know the name of the resource that was created.
+This is the case with our smoke test stage, which needs to access the resources deployed by the deployment stage.

-In Azure Pipelines, there's special syntax to publish variables that are available across stages, and to access them.
+Your Bicep file deploys the resources, so it can access the resource properties and publish them as deployment outputs.
+You can access a deployment output in your pipeline.
+In Azure Pipelines, there's special syntax to publish variables to make them are available across stages.

+> [!NOTE]
+> In a future module, you'll learn more about passing variables between stages.

 <!-- TODO consider removing this section -->